map1taa/pedirplatos/replit.md

 - Enhanced visual design with larger product cards and improved spacing
 - Added quantity selector controls (+/- buttons and number input) before adding items to cart
 - Items can now be added in specified quantities (1-99) with visual feedback
+- Migrated from in-memory storage to PostgreSQL database with Drizzle ORM
+- Added database relations and automatic seeding with sample data